Skip to main content

 • Variables can be cleared or reset

-Enable dynamic notebook behavior using template variables.
+Enable dynamic notebook behavior using form cells.

 Output and Results